MAS-Amsterdam/project/README.md

 This is a Multi-agent project to explore the following features

-  1) epistemic action learning aspects of MAS
+  1) action learning in MAS

   2) epistemic action learning for planning in MAS

   3) epistemic action learning and epistemic planning

-  4) epistemic action learning and its effect on social choice
+  4) epistemic action learning and its impact on social choice

-  5) a first test on "plan to learn" (to be further developed)

-The files in thie repo is:
+The files in thie repo are:

   1) the main file: main.nlogo

-  2) simple.txt
+  2) test2.txt
     a simple test file to be loaded with the following pattern

        0 1 1 0